gliderlabs/pagebuilder/docs/index.md

 allow pushing the built site to `gh-pages` branch of the repo.

 You need to run this command for every branch you want to build docs for.
-If you want to use a branch other than `release` to be used for the `latest` docs, specify it with `LATEST` environment variable.
-Here is how you would tell it to use `master` for latest.
-It will still make a `master` directory on Github Pages, but the `latest` directory will be a copy of it.
+If you want to use a branch other than `master` to be used for the `latest` docs, specify it with `MASTER` environment variable.
+Here is how you would tell it to use `release` for latest.
+It will still make a `release` directory on Github Pages, but the `latest` directory will be a copy of it.

 ```yaml